rmcanany/SolidEdgeHousekeeper/README.md

 Can run out of memory for very large assemblies.

 #### Property find replace
 Searches for text in a specified property and replaces it if found.
-The property, search text, and replacement text are entered on the task tab, below the task list.
+The property, search text, and replacement text are entered on the **Task Tab**, below the task list.

 A `Property set`, either `System` or `Custom`, is required.
 System properties are in every Solid Edge file.
 They include Material, Manager, Project, etc. At this time, they must be in English.
 Custom properties are ones that you create, probably in a template.